Donor Behavioural Criteria

 Back to top

-The testing that we will put in place is an extension of our current nucleic acid testing (NAT) for viruses.
-We will be switching to a testing regime that has been used for a few years in commercial plasma processing called 5-NAT.
+The new testing that we have now put in place is an extension of our current nucleic acid testing (NAT) for viruses.
+This testing regime, called 5-NAT, has been used for a few years in commercial plasma processing.

 Back to top